Green criminology: Green Crime and Media

 The way of seeing eco-crime through media in the form of images portrays racism.
 Photography is very powerful tool to generate perspective and interpretation when representing the eco-crime.
 The blackness of the eco-crime be it in just a background or sillhoutte of the people on the site of eco-crime or the title of the images which has a racist content can be a tool to racialize the community where eco-crime happens or creating a symbol where green crime is black.
 Reading race through an image is one of beneficial approach to see how racism pictured through an images of eco-crime.
 Moreover, the meaning of green also deducted by media.
-Media advertisement tend to use all the so called "go green" to sell the product eventhough the product is not really a sustainable product and not environmentally friendly.
-This act by media to advertise their product to increase selling by sabotasing the "go green" movement is called 'greenwashing'.
+Media advertisement tend to use all the so called "go green" to sell the product even though the product is not really a sustainable product and not environmentally friendly.
+This act by media to advertise their product to increase selling by sabotaging the "go green" movement is called 'greenwashing'.
 Criminologist and media should study and create a focus on how the media portrays eco-crime to provide an equal information free from bias be it gender and race as well as eager to pay an attention towards green offender (e.g. corporations which violate environmental laws).